 Never underestimate the importance of member retention for gyms and fitness clubs.
 If you can keep members coming back for longer, you’ll see consistent and reliable income.
-And ultimately increase the profitability of your business.
+And ultimately, you’ll increase the profitability of your business.

-The longer members stay with your gym, the more revenue you’ll earn from them.
+The longer members stay with you, the more revenue you’ll earn from them.
 So, you’ll see a higher member life time value (LTV).
-And reduce the need to constantly sign up new members which can be costly.
+And reduce the need to constantly sign-up new members, which can be costly.

-In this article we’ll explore the importance of member retention.
-And give you practical ways to grow gym member retention across your business.
+In this article, we’ll explore the importance of member retention.
+And reveal 11 practical ways to grow gym member retention across your business.

 Let’s get stuck in!